About the Artist

 I feel that I have been an artist since my earliest memories.
 As a child I used to watch the change of the seasons, or lie in a field and watch the sky float over.
 Nature, animals, everything seemed magical and created all kinds of images in my mind.
 I still 'see' paintings in my mind and love to set off on a visual journey each time I start a new painting.

 I was born in Malta and christened in Nicosia, Cyprus.
 At the time my father was a Commander in the Royal Navy.
 When I was 3, we moved to Lagos, Nigeria, for a year.
 My earliest visual memories are of the incredibly strong light and deep, contrasting shadows, and also of the vibrant colours and definite shapes.
-I recall going down a river in a small boat with my father, and being intrigued by the scene, which was such a contrast to my home in Camberley.
 At the time I made some paintings of the exotic trees and plants, and the brightly-clad people we saw in the city.
 These memories affected how I view painting and colour.

 I studied Painting at Canterbury College of Art, where my personal tutor was Mali Morris, and I had tutorials with Clyde Hopkins, Prof. Stephen Farthing, Peter Griffin, Carole Robertson and Eileen Cooper.